malagebidi/Focus-Filter/README.md

 | Adult | Pornhub, 91porn, MissAV, Jable.TV, Jav.Guru |

 ## ⚙️ Setup

-Choose the edition that fits your needs and follow the steps below.

 ### 1. Choose an Edition

 * **Standard Edition (Recommended)**